halbeeb/Fetch-Product-Data-Analytics-Engineering/README.md

 ORDER BY
     "Total Items Purchased" DESC;
 ```
+The result is

 REWARD RECEIPT STATUS  | TOTAL ITEMS PURCHASED
 -----------------------|-----------------------
 ACCEPTED | 8184
 REJECTED | 1187

-> From the table above, ACCEPTED is greater when considering the number of items purchased from receipts.
+- From the table above, ACCEPTED is greater when considering the number of items purchased from receipts.

 #### 3. Which brand has the most spend among users who were created within the past 6 months?